NamLe0609/bias-ai-report/post_body.typ

   caption: [Potential areas of bias during the model training and implementation process @Sources-bias-ML.], ) <bias-sources-diagram>

-Let us now analyze a source of bias shown in @bias-sources-diagram.
+We will now analyze a source of bias shown in @bias-sources-diagram.

 Learning bias is an issue where the model is optimized for a specific metric, like accuracy, while disregarding fairness metrics like f1 score, precision or recall.